 The Mandatory Reporter Guide is designed to help both mandatory and non-mandatory reporters decide whether a concern meets the statutory threshold for reporting risk of significant harm.
-There is also an interactive online version of the Mandatory Reporter Guide at: http://www.keepthemsafe.nsw.gov.au/reporting_children_at_risk/mandatory_reporter_guide
+The Mandatory Reporter Guide can be found at https://reporter.childstory.nsw.gov.au/s/mrg.